saneku/Plume-traj/plume_backtraj.md

 ### 2.2 SO₂ column file (`--column`)

-A NetCDF file with the SO₂ column field regridded onto the same WRF horizontal grid:
+A NetCDF file containing the SO₂ column field.

+**Important:** The column data must be regridded onto the exact same horizontal grid as the `--wrfout` file.
+The script expects matching `(south_north, west_east)` dimensions.

 - Dimensions: `(time, south_north, west_east)` or `(south_north, west_east)`
 - Variable name: by default `SO2_COLUMN` (changeable via `--column-var`)

-If the column field has a time dimension, the script uses the time index chosen by `--start-time-index` (default: last time in the WRF file).
+If the column field has a time dimension, the script uses the time step closest to `--start-time`.

 ---